 This subtle change in accessibility has given birth to a much more efficient way to attain important information.
 It’s easier for businesses, too, since free online QR code generators allow anybody to create a QR code for a broad range of purposes.
 What may, at first glance, appear to be a technology of the past is actually one that is taking us into the future.

 With increased buy-in and accessibility across various industries, attendees are becoming more familiar with how QR codes work and are happy to partake in the smoother guest experience they offer.

 Another reason QR codes are seeing a resurgence in popularity is that they’re becoming more mainstream on a global level.
 Millions of Chinese consumers use QR codes daily, for everything from retail purchases to street vendor food items.

 Shen Wei, deputy director of a research institute that specializes in QR codes, has said that QR codes accounted for a third of all mobile payments in China last year, for a total of $1.65 trillion.
 The Bank of Thailand has approved five commercial banks to introduce QR code payment transaction services.

-QR codes have proven themselves to be a frictionless transaction method by the likes of Bitcoin, but a perhaps bigger impact on their popularity is their increasing integration into social media and the potential impact in the events space.
-On Facebook, users have the ability to generate a QR code for an event they’re planning, and the app also contains a built-in QR code-scanning function.
+QR codes have proven themselves to be a frictionless transaction method by the likes of Bitcoin.
+Still, a perhaps more significant impact on their popularity is their increasing integration into social media and the potential effect on the events space.
+On Facebook, users can create QR codes for events they’re planning, and the app also contains a built-in QR code-scanning function.

-The resurgence of this tech appeals to consumers, but also represents a huge opportunity in the events industry, offering new opportunities to streamline event operations and bolster engagement and participation.
+The resurgence of this tech appeals to consumers, but also represents a massive opportunity in the events industry, offering new opportunities to streamline event operations and bolster engagement and participation.